 Is evaluating my child only for 3rd, 5th, 8th, and 10th grade years really enough?

-Those are the only grades that you are required by law to send the ESD a statement of whether they are making satisfactory educational progress.
+Those are the only grades that you are required by law to send a statement of whether your child is making satisfactory educational progress to the ESD.
 Many families choose to do annual plans and evaluations with their private service provider as a helpful tool in their homeschooling efforts.

 Is the school / district required to provide IEP services to homeschool students?